ndrikouassi/mulesoft-mfa-cicd/README.md

 Repository used to demonstrate how to create a simple CI/CD pipeline using a connected app in Anypoint Platform (for MFA).

+**Note:** The initial versions of the pipeline are based on the following repository created by Archana Patel: [arch-jn/github-actions-mule-cicd-demo](https://github.com/arch-jn/github-actions-mule-cicd-demo).

 Tutorial link: TBD

 Similar resources: